olofd/react-native-photos-framework/README.md

 Base function for creating assets.
 Will return the successfully created new assets.
 If the function returns less Assets then you sent as input, the ones not returned did fail.

-#Sending Assets to Server using AJAX
+#Sending assets to server using AJAX

 This library implements the interface `RCTURLRequestHandler`.
 This means it supports sending assets as files with AJAX to your server of choice out of the box.